 In some networks there are multiple possible time sources.
 This object is used to present all known time sources using a common format.
-The Time Object enables the host application to get the time from the network.
 The quality of the different time sources may vary, which the host application has to consider when using the time value.